Joanne Segal Brandford

-Joanne Segal Brandford (December 26, 1933 – April 5, 1994) was a pioneer and leader in the fiber arts community as an artist, basketmaker, master dyer, teacher, scholar of ancient and contemporary world textile traditions, and art museum curator.
+Joanne Segal Brandford (1933 – April 5, 1994) was a pioneer and leader in the fiber arts community as an artist, basketmaker, master dyer, teacher, scholar of ancient and contemporary world textile traditions, and art museum curator.
 Her artwork included woven textiles, lace, looped structures, nets, and interlaced sprang.
 Using non-traditional materials and techniques, she is best known for her basket-like forms.
 Brandford gradually accepted the moniker basketmaker.
 Brandford is a namesake for The Brandford/Elliott Award for Excellence in Fiber Art, awarded biennially at the Textile Society of America Symposium.
 Her expertise was in ethnic textiles, with a focus on North, Central, and Andean American textiles.
 Brandford died at age 60 on April 5, 1994.

 Early life and education

-Brandford was born in Philadelphia, PA, on December 26, 1933 as Joanne Peppi Segal.
+Joanne Segal Brandford was born in Philadelphia, Pennsylvania as Joanne Peppi Segal in 1933.
 She attended the University of California, Berkeley for undergraduate and graduate degrees, attaining an Associate's Degree in the Arts with honors in 1953.
 In 1955, Brandford completed a Bachelor of Arts in Decorative Arts and went on to complete a Master of Arts in Design in 1967.
 During her undergraduate studies, Brandford completed a course on textile history with "Miss Gayton."
 This course was an important influence on her future career, allowing Brandford to "naïvely" believe that textiles were a discipline of fine art.
 While working in the design department under the tutelage of Charles "Ed" Rossbach, the head of the Textile Design Program and the acknowledged dean of contemporary American textiles, Brandford met and worked alongside Lillian Elliott, who became her lifelong friend and colleague.

 Subsequently, Brandford brought the educational philosophy of UC Berkeley to the East coast by teaching at the Rhode Island School of Design, Montclair State College, Goddard College, Wheelock College, Massachusetts College of Art, and the Radcliffe Seminars.